Skip to content

 Funding

 Visit the Doctoral School website for scholarship and bursary information.
-In addition, you can read about AHRC funding for UK / EU Arts and Humanities research students.
+In addition, you can read about AHRC funding for Arts and Humanities doctoral candidates.

 Researcher training

-In addition to studying for a research degree, students undertaking traditional route PhDs will participate in researcher training.
+In addition to studying for a research degree, doctoral candidates undertaking traditional route PhDs will participate in researcher training.
 This combines general research training with specific topics associated with your discipline.
 The training focuses on the requirements of external research funding bodies and government requirements.

 We also provide a structured programme of transferable skills training and career development.
 This is informed by the work of Vitae, the national organisation which support researchers throughout their careers.